 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

 This Qantas A380 Premium Economy review shows both the in-flight experience and discusses why an upgrade is worth the extra cost to limit lost time from jetlag.

 Usually, a long-haul flight requires a lot of planning and decision making.
-The thought of a cramped economy seat is daunting despite the more attractive price, you never know if an upgrade to Premium Economy will make that much difference and a business class seat might break the bank.
-While the end destination is filled with excitement, the journey itself is often filled with dread.
+The thought of a cramped economy seat is daunting despite the more attractive price, and you never know if an upgrade to Premium Economy will make that much difference, and a business class seat might break the bank.
+While the end destination is exciting, the journey itself is often filled with dread.